What’s the difference between a refugee claim and an H&C claim?

 The decision on an H&C application is “discretionary”.
-This means that immigration officers have a lot of freedom when they decide about these applications.
+This means that an immigration officer has a lot of freedom when they decide on an H & C application.

 Because they usually don't interview you, it's important to make a strong application that:

-- explains all of the reasons why they should let you stay in Canada, and
+- explains all the reasons that they should let you stay in Canada, and

 - includes the best possible to support your application.

-And if there’s a child who would be directly affected if you were forced to leave Canada, this is an important factor.
-IRCC must consider what’s in the child’s best interests.
+If there's a child who would be directly affected if you were forced to leave Canada, it's very important to explain and provide information about this.
+IRCC must consider what's in the child’s best interests.